nitlang/nitutorial/nitcc.md

 * compile a recent version of nitcc.
 * execute it on the provided grammar of `logolas`.
 * compile the generated `logo_test_parser.nit` program
-* execute the program on the following example
+* execute the program on the following example: (elen.logolas)[elen.logolas]
-* compute the MD5 message digest of the genetared `logolas.ast.out`
+* compute the MD5 message digest of the generated `logolas.ast.out`
 * send the flag `UQAM{md5}`